JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 Users who do not use Python IDEs can utilize the software through the executable file available for download [here](https://drive.google.com/file/d/1KXjkSNreBf5OsbCz0-O0pDPYxaD-Rx6_/view?usp=sharing)

 ## How to use it
-The “Interferometry Analysis – LIP” has a graphical user interface (GUI) to facilitate its use, and this section provide a simple review of the software functions and how to employ them.
+The *Interferometry Analysis – LIP* has a graphical user interface (GUI) to facilitate its use, and this section provide a simple review of the software functions and how to employ them.

 ### Main Screen
+The Software Main Screen (*Fig. 1*) can be divided into 3 main parts: Interferograms, Options, and LIP Profile.
+Each of these parts will be detailed below.

 |<img src = '/Images/Figure2.PNG'> |
 |:--:|